 A description of Fisheries is provided in Appendix III.
 Two mortalities were observed in the pelagic drift gillnet fishery, one in 1993 and the other in 1995.
-In winter 1993, a juvenile humpback was observed entangled and dead in a pelagic drift gillnet along the 200m isobath northeast of Cape Hatteras.
+In winter 1993, a juvenile humpback was observed entangled and dead in a pelagic drift gillnet along the 200-m isobath northeast of Cape Hatteras.
 In early summer 1995, a humpback was entangled and dead in a pelagic drift gillnet on southwestern Georges Bank.
-Additional reports of mortality and serious injury relevant to comparison to PBR, as well as description of total human impacts, are contained in records maintained by NMFS.
+Additional reports of mortality and serious injury, as well as description of total human impacts, are contained in records maintained by NMFS.
 A number of these records (11 entanglements involving lobster pot/trap gear) from the 1990-1994 period were the basis used to reclassify the lobster fishery (62 FR 33, Jan.
 2, 1997).
+Large whale entanglements are rarely observed during fisheries sampling operations.
+However, during 2008, 3 h umpback whales were observed as incidental bycatch in 2008: 2 in gillnet gear (1 no serious injury; 1 undetermined) and 1 in a purse seine (released alive).

-For this report, the records of dead, injured, and/or entangled humpbacks (found either stranded or at sea) for the period 2001 through 2005 were reviewed.
-Humpbacks were involved in 162 reported events.
-Of these, 70 of the 79 reported entanglements could be confirmed.
-Entanglements accounted for eight mortalities and six serious injuries.
+For this report, the records of dead, injured, and/or entangled humpbacks (found either stranded or at sea) for the period 2004 through 2008 were reviewed.
+Entanglements accounted for five mortalities and 10 serious injuries.
 With no evidence to the contrary, all events were assumed to involve members of the Gulf of Maine stock.
 While these records are not statistically quantifiable in the same way as observer fishery records, they provide some indication of the frequency of entanglements.

-December 2005.
+Table 2.
+Confirmed human-caused mortality and serious injury records of North Atlantic humpback whales, January 2004 - December 2008.
 All records were assumed to involve members of the Gulf of Maine humpback whale stock unless a whale was confirmed to be a member of another stock.
-This is in contrast to prior reports.
-Date ^a Report Type ^b Sex, age, ID length Location ^a Assigned Cause: P=primary, S=secondary Notes/Observations Ship strike Entang./ Fsh.inter 1/25/01 mortality 6.9m estimated Avon, NC P extensive hemorrhaging along left thoracic, clean cut through center of vertebrae; ship strike 4/07/01 mortality 7.6m juvenile male Emerald Isle, NC Р entanglement around peduncle caused extensive edema, hemorrhaging, no gear recovered
+Date ^a Report Type ^b Age, Sex, ID, Length Location ^a Assigned Cause: P=primary, S=secondary Notes/Observations Ship strike Entang./ Fsh.inter 07/11/04 serious injury Juvenile sex unknown "Lucky" Briar Island, NS Р Entanglement on a young whale; no gear recovered 10/03/04 mortality age unknown Male 15m (est) Georges Bank P Fresh carcass with entangling line and high flyer; no gear recovered 12/19/04 mortality Calf Female 8.0m Bethany Beach, DE Р Hematoma and skeletal fracturing